 Hilo to Laupãhoehoe Beach, 31 miles.
 Leaving Hilo, we’ll cycle along the rugged Hamakua coastline, passing through a rainforest jungle with numerous waterfalls.
 You can stop at a botanical garden for a tour, even send some flowers to the mainland if desired.
 Tonights beach park campground has green grass and is located on rocky shoreline point with stunning views.

-Laupãhoehoe Beach to Waimea, 33 miles.
-Today we’ll climb from sea level to almost 3,000’ as we cycle through the historical Parker Ranch.
+Wiapio' Overlook Hostel to Waimea, 12 miles.
+Today we’ll climb from sea level to almost 3,000’ in 12 miles.
+Along the road we can pick up ripe fresh dropped avacados as we cycle through the historical Parker Ranch.
 Tonight we stay in a beautiful newly remodeled Inn.
 While in Waimea you can explore Hawaii’s nearby Anna Ranch Heritage Center, visit The Waimea Brewing Company and stop in Mountain Road Cycles bike shop behind the brewery.
-In the morning we can watch the sunrise over Mauna Kea from our balconies.
+We can watch the sunset from our high vantage point with a short walk or ride and in the morning we can watch the sunrise over Mauna Kea from our balconies.

 Waimea to Spencer Beach, 40 miles.
 This is one of my most favorite rides that I have ever done!
 Leaving our Inn we pedal up into the Kohala Mountains, riding close to the ridgeline with amazing 220 degree views.
 Then we get to fly down to Hawi on our bicycles passing horse and cattle ranches.
 We can take a break at the local coffee shop before turning south.
 We will follow the very wide shouldered road the rest of the day.
 This section is a part of the famous Ironman route.
 As we pedal along the North Kohala coast, we will pass several public beaches (snorkeling).
 Before arriving at our campground we will stop in Kawaihae for lunch at the locals favorite spot.
 Protected from high surf by an offshore reef, the tonight’s beach park has great swimming.